 *No Session on 11/23 due to the Thanksgiving Holiday

-*Online Registration for this program will open on Monday, September 25th.
+*Online Registration for the Lower School program will open on Monday, September 25th.

 Cost: $180/9 sessions